cloudnativedevops/demo/hello-k8s/README.md

-# Deploy the app to Kubernetes using YAML manifests
+# Deploy the app to Kubernetes using kubectl

 To use the full power of Kubernetes as a declarative infrastructure as code system, you can submit YAML manifests to the cluster yourself, using the `kubectl apply` command.